Dentures — Longmont, CO

 The way you take care of your denture will also depend on if it is fixed or removable and whether or not it is retained by dental implants.
 Some key tips for long-lasting dentures are listed in brief below.

-- Brush and floss your remaining natural teeth and gums after each meal, when you wake up, and before you go to bed.
+When it comes to cleaning your dentures, you’ll want to make sure that you brush the denture gently at least once a day using a denture cleanser or mild hand soap.
+Also, brush and floss your remaining natural teeth and gums after each meal, when you wake up, and before you go to bed.

-- While you sleep, you should soak the denture in water or a denture solution.
+It is never a good idea to wear your dentures to bed, as it can cause your gums and bones to miss out on vital nutrients throughout the night.
+It can also increase your risk of pneumonia and leave your denture exposed to harmful bacteria.
+While you sleep, you should soak the denture in water or a denture solution.
 This allows your gums to rest and keeps the denture moist.

 How Long Do Dentures Last?